What does Malcolm mean?

 1 feminine form: Malcolmina.Creative forms:

 Malcolm Klayton (M.K.), ..

-Malcolm is a very popular first name for males (#355 out of 1220, Top 29%) and also a very popular surname or last name for all people (#2779 out of 88799, Top 3%) (2000 U.S. Census).
+Malcolm is a very popular first name for men (#355 out of 1220, Top 29%) and also a very popular last name for both adults and children (#3399 out of 150436, Top 2%).
+(2000 U.S. Demographics)